OpenTechStrategies/cafr-parsing/README.md

 ### Viewing XBRL

 XBRL is not particularly useful to humans without software to render the content.
-Example CSV output, which were created by exporting the XBRL output to CSV with an XBRL viewer, can be found in the `analysis/examples/csv_export` folder.
+Example CSV output, which were created by exporting the XBRL output to CSV with an XBRL viewer, can be found in the `analysis/examples/xbrl-csv_export` directory.

+Alternatively, examples of XBRL output can be found in the `analysis/examples/xbrl_export` directory

 To view the XBRL directly: